ProjectsEast Kimberley Graphite Project

 The Company completed a review of historical exploration data in the district, including airborne and ground electromagnetic surveying (“EM”) targeting conductive base metal mineralisation.
 Graphite is also strongly conductive and many explorers interpreted graphite as the likely cause of the identified anomalism.

-Geophysics in the Corkwood area has defined a conductive anomaly over a 20 kilometre strike length, which correlates with surface graphite mineralisation recently discovered in the tenement).
-Surface rock samples collected from the geophysical anomaly area, as shown in Figure 2, include:
+Geophysics in the Corkwood area has defined a conductive anomaly over a 20 kilometre strike length, which correlates with surface graphite mineralisation recently discovered in the tenement.
+Surface rock samples collected from the geophysical anomaly area include:

 - Northern Area – up to 6.91% TGC; and